embed-coder/embed-coder/README.md

 ### Hi there 👋

 My name is John Nguyen.
-Welcome to my github profile where you can find all ✨ _special_ ✨ tech thing I contribute to community and get to know me more through my tech stack.
+Welcome to my GitHub profile, where you can find all ✨ _special_ ✨ tech things I contribute to the community and get to know me more through my tech stack.

 Something about me:

-- 🔭 Passion in programming, interesting in architecture solution for a large scale of Software system
+- 🔭 Passion for programming, interested in architecture solutions for a large-scale of Software system
-- 🌱 Actively learning and exploring new thing every day
+- 🌱 Actively learning and exploring new things every day
 - 👯 Leading IoT developments
-- 🚒 DevOps Lead
+- 🚒 Solution Architect
-- 🎓 Bachelor of Computer Engineering
+- 🎓 Master in Science of Computer Engineering
 - 📫 Love to talk and share about technology stuff
-- ⚡ Fun fact: can swim in 1 hour non-stop
+- ⚡ Love swimming and badminton